0Xero7/limitless/README.md

 A thin wrapper around AWS DynamoDB.
 Uses AWS Go SDK V2.

 Makes life easier and less verbose.
 Somewhat battle-tested.
 Removes need to manually Marshal/Unmarshall to/from AttributeValues.
-Uses the "dynamodb" tag for serialization and deserialization.
+Uses the "dynamodbav" tag for serialization and deserialization.

 How to use: